 Social impact organizations and individual neighborhood leaders are under an immense amount of pressure as they work to serve their communities.
 The Supporting Brightmoor Leaders program is designed to meet them where they are, assist in taking them where they would like to be, while remaining open to the possibilities of new ways of working long-term.
 The program targets a pre-selected group of community partners who either have existing relationships with Fisher Foundation, or substantial leadership roles within the neighborhood.

 Supporting Brightmoor Leaders awards grants for capacity building opportunities, defined as an experience that “enables leaders and organizations to develop the skills and resources they need to improve their work.”
 These experiences can include programs that provide local and national professional and industry training, tuition and fees for executive education programs, full staff training for programs that encourage growth in capacity for the organization, or professional coaching.

-The 23 Brightmoor neighborhood organizations that are being awarded grants through the program include:
+The Brightmoor neighborhood organizations that have being awarded grants through the program include:

 Alice in Wonderland

 Brightmoor Artisans Collective

 Brightmoor Maker Space

 Development Centers Inc.

 Village of Shiny Stars